-The journal aims to provide a platform for authors and topics which might not otherwise be published.
-Contributions will be reviewed by members of the Editorial Panel, who are drawn from or appointed by the Committee.
-Authors are invited to contact the Editor for further details with their proposals before committing themselves.
+All contributions are peer reviewed by reviewers chosen by the Editorial Panel, who are drawn from or appointed by the Committee.
+Intending authors are invited to contact the General Editor before committing themselves.

 Requests for back numbers or copies of articles and requests from institutions to become subscribers should be directed via the form on the contacts page.

 Our latest volume of Transactions, Number 43, has been published and posted out.
 We are conscious that members may not be at the addresses where they have been sent.
 We have a pdf copy of this volume for members.
 If you would like a copy, please tell us through our CONTACT page and we will arrange a transfer.

 Download a searchable pdf list of Transactions here and use your pdf viewer to search.
 Please note that abstracts are included for Volume 27 onwards.

 Volume 43: 2021

 The Grade II* listed Town Hall in Brackley, South Northamptonshire constructed in 1704-1706 lies within the Brackley Old Town Conservation Area.
 Haverstock’s brief was to carry out a comprehensive repair and adaptation of the Town Hall to address a range of physical issues and improve its long-term financial sustainability.